tigrouind/WL1-Editor/README.md

 3. <kbd>Left-click</kbd> somewhere else (eg: a 1x1 block is selected).
 4. Press <kbd>Ctrl-V</kbd> to paste selection at that position.

-- It's possible to repeat a selection (eg: to create a pattern) by creating a selection bigger than 1x1 in step 3.
+- It's possible to repeat a selection (eg: to create a pattern) by pasting content into a selection bigger than what was originally copied.
 - You can delete what is under selection by pressing <kbd>Delete</kbd> key.
-- You can undo or redo changes with <kbd>Ctrl-Z</kbd> and <kbd>Ctrl-Y</kbd>.
+- You can undo or redo changes with <kbd>Ctrl-Z</kbd> / <kbd>Ctrl-Y</kbd>.

 ## Warp / level header
 - Open "View" > "Warp / level header".